FarkasZalan/Novo/README.md

 # CRUD Operations with Express and PostgreSQL (2025)

-This project is a simple CRUD (Create, Read, Update, Delete) application built with **Express.js** and **PostgreSQL**.
+This project is a simple CRUD application built with **Express.js** and **PostgreSQL**.
 Below is a brief overview of the project structure and the purpose of each file.

 ---